ramesh-jambulingam/azure-dbt-snowflake/README.md

 ```

 ### 5. SNOWFLAKE SET UP
 After deploying the infrastructure, we configure Snowflake by setting up an account and creating a warehouse for the demo.
-The dataset used for transformations is tpch_sf1, specifically the customer and orders tables.
-For this demo, we use the COMPUTE_WH warehouse, which will be configured in dbt.
+The dataset used for transformations is *tpch_sf1*, specifically the *customer* and *orders* tables.
+For this demo, we use the *COMPUTE_WH* warehouse, which will be configured in dbt.

 <p align="center">
   <img src="./images/snowflake_warehouses.png" width="1500" title="hover text">
 </p>

-To store transformed data, we create a new database called DBT_MODELS with two schemas: staging and staging_intermediate.
+To store transformed data, we create a new database called *DBT_MODELS* with two schemas: *staging* and *staging_intermediate*.
 The staging schema cleans raw data, retaining only relevant columns.
 The staging_intermediate schema applies business logic to the cleaned data, creating refined datasets.
 This final layer serves as the foundation for visualization tools or data analysis by data scientists.

 <p align="center">
   <img src="./images/snowflake_databases.png" width="1500" title="hover text">